znagler/find_lane_lines/README.md

 To calculate curvature, pixels are translated to meters using a rough unit conversion.
 The left and right lane quadratics are re-fit in the new units, and the radius is calculated using those quadratics and the formula for determining radius shown [here](http://www.intmath.com/applications-differentiation/8-radius-curvature.php).
 For simplicity, the mean of the left and right radius measurements is taken and displayed.

 For the car position, two points are compared– the center of the image and the 'projected center' between the lane lines.
 The projected center of the lane lines is calculated by seeing what X values the left and right quadratics output for the Y values at the very bottom of the image, and taking their mean.
+Both of these can be found in Step 7 of the Part 4 pipeline.

 ####6.
 Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-The second method in Part 4 is responsible for bringing the lane lines back to the image in the original perspective.
+The second method in Part 3 is responsible for bringing the lane lines back to the image in the original perspective.
 It uses the same `warpPerspective` method, but this time with the inverse of the first warping matrix for the matrix-multipy.

 ![alt text][image8]